North Idaho Centennial Trail

 The North Idaho Centennial Trail is a 24 mi paved trail in Idaho used for transportation and recreational activities.
-Extending from Higgens Point on the northeast side of Lake Coeur d'Alene, a popular place for bald eagle watchers in early winter, the trail follows the lake's north shoreline to the Spokane River where it follows it to the Idaho/Washington border.
-On the other side of the state border, the trail becomes the Spokane River Centennial Trail and extends for another 37 mi out to Sontag Park in Nine Mile Falls, Washington.
+Starting from Higgens Point, a popular spot on the northeast side of Lake Coeur d'Alene for bald eagle watchers in early winter, the trail runs west along the lake's north shoreline to the Spokane River.
+The trail follows the river to the Idaho–Washington state border, from where it is named the Spokane River Centennial Trail, extending for a further 39 mi to Nine Mile Boat Launch in Nine Mile Falls, Washington.
 The trail passes through the towns of Post Falls, Idaho and Coeur d'Alene, Idaho.